Deploy at outbreak speed. Scale to thousands. Proven in the field.

 + Patients

-For one of the largest global trials in history, WHO chose Castor’s EDC over every enterprise alternative.
+The WHO Solidarity trial, one of the largest global trials in history, ran on Castor at its stated scale.
 Castor delivered adaptive medication allocation, rapid site activation, and real-time data collection across 52 countries during an active global health emergency, with six-language support throughout.
-No platform downtime.
-No data sovereignty failures.
+For your program, that is evidence Castor can handle multi-country activation and remote enrollment at the volume an outbreak demands.

 Decentralized / eConsent + ePRO